 We have a standard rate for the Chicago market.
 We want to be affordable for the small businesses we target, but then we can’t price too low because we have to be profitable.
 We’re right around the market rate for our geographic location.

 In the SMB space, you also have some customers who are working with maybe a one-man IT company.
 They understand the value of going with a company, but they’re used to paying low rates.
 We try to work with them on a pricing structure which is not too overwhelming for them.
-We recognise the space were in, but also recognise that not everyone can afford the market rate.
+We recognize the space were in, but also recognize that not everyone can afford the market rate.

 Are there any recurrent challenges you encounter with clients?